Paros

 Paros (/ˈpɛərɒs/; Πάρος /el/; Paro) is a Greek island in the central Aegean Sea and part of the Cyclades island group.
 It lies 8 kilometers (5 miles) west of Naxos, separated by a narrow channel and about 150 km south-east of Piraeus.
 The Municipality of Paros covers about 196.308 km2, including numerous uninhabited offshore islets.
 Its closest neighbor is the municipality of Antiparos, located to the southwest.
 In ancient Greece, the island was home to the city-state of Paros.

-Historically, Paros was known for its fine white marble, which gave rise to the term Parian to describe marble or china of similar qualities.
-Today, working marble quarries and mines (as well as abandoned ones) can be found on the island, but Paros is primarily known as a popular tourist spot.
+Historically, Paros was known for its fine white marble, which gave rise to the term Parian to describe marble or porcelain of similar qualities.
+Today, working marble quarries and mines (as well as abandoned ones) can be found on the island, but Paros is primarily known as a popular tourist destination.

 Geography

-Paros' geographic coordinates are 37° N. latitude, and 25° 10' E. longitude.
+Paros's geographic coordinates are 37° N. latitude, and 25° 10' E. longitude.
 The area is 165 km2.
 Its greatest length from N.E. to S.W. is 21 km, and its greatest breadth 16 km.
 The island is of a round, plump-pear shape, formed by a single mountain (724 m) sloping evenly down on all sides to a maritime plain, which is broadest on the north-east and south-west sides.
 The island is composed of marble, though gneiss and mica-schist are to be found in a few places.
 To the west of Paros lies its smaller sister island Antiparos.
 At its narrowest, the channel between the two islands is less than 2 km wide.
 A car-carrying shuttle-ferry operates all day (to and from Pounda, 5 km south of Parikia).
 In addition a dozen smaller islets surround Paros.

 Paros has numerous beaches including Golden Beach (Chrissí Aktí) near Drios on the east coast, at Pounda, Logaras, Piso Livadi, Naousa Bay, Parikia and Agia Irini.
 The constant strong wind in the strait between Paros and Naxos makes it a favoured windsurfing location.
 Paros is also a popular tourist destination in the Cyclades, known for its beaches, traditional villages, and cultural events.